Garrett Harris 9:03 p.m., May 23

 A full-length called Jackslacks Lucky Man was released in 2012, along with a single called “Best Friend Gone Away.”
 Farm Jazz was released on the indie label Shield Of Love in 2013.
 Collaborating this time around with San Diego State University jazz prodigies, Eric Hutchinson, Dave Votel, and Alejandro Aste-Nieto, the new title track “Generations Hypnotized” (b/w “Don't Mind Me”) was produced by Mike Kamoo and Jackslacks at Earthling Studios in El Cajon.

-The EP includes the track “Don’t Mind Me.”
+The Farm Jazz EP includes the track “Don’t Mind Me.”
 “That song was actually co-written with my ex-Pig mate Billy Bacon, who unfortunately suffers from rheumatoid arthritis and is unable to gig much anymore,” says Giorgio.
 “It was cool to work with him again after so many years.”
+A video was released for the track “Generations Hypnotized.”